• 8-Minute Article

 Employees May Save Money by Working Remotely

-The potential increase in employees who work from home doesn’t necessarily account for the rise in the gig economy – full-time freelancers and contractors, those who choose to work part-time, or entrepreneurs working out of their homes.
+The increase in employees who work from home doesn’t necessarily account for the rise in the gig economy – full-time freelancers and contractors, part-time workers, or entrepreneurs working out of their homes.

 The total number of gig economy employees reported by different institutions can vary because some estimates only count contractors for companies, potentially skipping freelancers, ride-share drivers, and many others.
 There’s also the question of whether someone working multiple jobs as opposed to choosing to work as a contractor should be counted.
-Some consultants have estimated that gig employees could make up 80% of the workforce by 2030.6
+Some consultants have estimated that gig employees could make up as much as half of the workforce by 2028.4

-The rate of entrepreneurship among Americans over the age of 55 has steadily increased over time.8 Although this age group only makes up 21% of the U.S. population, they represent over half of all business owners in the country.8 It’s important to note that starting a business while nearing retirement may require additional conversations between a financial professional and their client to help ensure that the client’s business can support their retirement strategies and cash flow.
+The rate of entrepreneurship among Americans over the age of 55 has steadily increased over time, representing over half of all business owners in the country.5 It’s important to note that starting a business while nearing retirement may require additional conversations between a financial professional and their client to help ensure that the client’s business can support their retirement strategies and cash flow.

 Working Longer May Have Health Benefits

 In the past, there have been concerns about older adults in the workforce facing a greater risk for injury or health problems.
-Recent research, however, concludes that working longer could actually have a positive impact on increased longevity and better brain health.
+However, research concludes that working longer could actually have a positive impact on longevity and brain health.6

-Social engagement is an important social determinant that plays a role in how health care professionals look at an individual’s overall health, particularly as the health care industry moves toward a value-based health care delivery system.
-Considering that continuing to work improves social engagement, there can be financial benefits too.
+Social engagement is an important social determinant that plays a role in how health care professionals look at an individual’s overall health.
+While continuing to work can help improve health outcomes, there can be financial benefits too.

 The Financial Benefit of Delaying Retirement

-Financial professionals and their clients should consider these other aspects of retirement planning related to the choice of working longer.
+Financial professionals and their clients should also consider these other aspects of planning for retirement related to the choice of working longer:

 • Will you still qualify for health insurance through your employer, and what is the impact of a transition to Medicare?